The term ecosystem was first used in 1935, by British ecologist Arthur Tansley.

 Atoms.
-These free atoms then combine with the molecular oxygen to form ozone (O3).
+These free atoms then combine with molecular oxygen to form ozone (O3).

 In 1987, United Nations Environment Programme (UNEP) made an agreement to freeze CFC production at 1986 levels.
 Now it is mandatory for all manufacturing companies to make CFC-free refrigerators throughout the world.

-As some garbage is organic and can be decomposed by bacteria and decomposer, called biodegradable.
+As some garbage is organic and can be decomposed by bacteria and decomposers, called biodegradable.
 These substances easily decompose and that’s why they keep the environment clean.

-To manage this waste there are various processes including- a collection of waste, their transport, treatment of waste, and final disposal.
+To manage this waste there are various processes including- the collection of waste, its transport, treatment of waste, and final disposal.
 The waste can be managed by reducing, recycling, and reusing materials.

 You can also read: